HeatherEWhite/mammal_suture_fusion/README.md

 ## Data

-In this folder you will find data stored in the `Data` folder used for running the scripts stored in the main folder.
+In this folder you will find data stored in the `Data` folder used for running the scripts stored in the `Code_for_analyses` folder.

 All .csv documents have single tabs